 - Bullet Catch: Suprema catches one of Vogue's bullets to stop her shooting the Crime Condor's condors.

-- Chuck Cunningham Syndrome: Much of the original's Loads and Loads of Characters are nowhere to be seen or heard, and it's only assumed they're laying low.
+- Chuck Cunningham Syndrome: Much of the original's many characters are nowhere to be seen or heard, and it's only assumed they're laying low.